mrrtmob/kiri-ocr/README.md

 # Kiri OCR 📄

-**Kiri OCR** is a lightweight, production-ready OCR library for **English and Khmer** documents.
+**Kiri OCR** is a lightweight, OCR library for **English and Khmer** documents.
 It provides document-level text detection, recognition, and rendering capabilities in a compact package (~13MB model).

 ![Kiri OCR](assets/image.png)